 Reheating Blueberry Coconut Chia Seed Pudding

-- Oven: Preheat to 350°F (175°C) and heat pudding in an oven-safe container until warm.
+- Oven: Preheat oven to 350°F (175°C).
+Place pudding in an oven-safe dish and heat until warmed through, about 10-15 minutes.

 Frequently Asked Questions